insure logo

 Powered by:

-Top 20 cities with most expensive car insurance in rates Massachusetts
+Top 20 cities with most expensive car insurance rates in Massachusetts

-These cities carry the highest average premiums, driven by higher traffic density, accident rates and claim frequency.
+These cities tend to have the highest premiums, driven by heavy traffic, higher accident rates and more frequent claims.

 CityAvg.
 Annual PremiumAvg.
 Monthly Premium